softloud/parameterpal/README.md

 No reason the same math can’t be applied to other distributions.
 Open an issue if you’d like me to provide parameters from interpretable conditions for another distribution.

+# development on hold

+Currently softloud is finishing her dissertation, and with it so close, she’s focussed on wrapping that up before extending any software beyond what’s required for the thesis.